-Existing law prohibits the licensure requirements for professional personnel, including psychologists, marriage and family therapists, clinical social workers, and professional clinical counselors, in the state and other governmental health facilities licensed by the California Department of Public Health (CDPH) or Department of Health Care Services (DHCS), or operated by the Department of State Hospitals (DSH) or California Department of Corrections and Rehabilitation (CDCR) from being less than for those professional personnel in health facilities under private ownership.
-These departments can waive that requirement for persons in the profession of psychology who are gaining qualifying experience for licensure in that profession, but prohibits the waiver from exceeding three (3) years from the date the employment commences with CDPH, DHCS, DSH or CDCR licensed/operated facility.
+(1) Existing law provides for the licensure and regulation of health facilities by the State Department of Public Health.
+Existing law prohibits the licensure requirements for professional personnel, including psychologists, marriage and family therapists, clinical social workers, and professional clinical counselors, in the state and other governmental health facilities licensed by the department from being less than for those professional personnel in health facilities under private ownership.
+Existing law authorizes the department to waive that requirement for persons in the profession of psychology who are gaining qualifying experience for licensure in that profession in this state, and prohibits the waiver from exceeding 3 years from the date the employment commences in this state.